 Directed Ballad of an Unsung Hero which aired nationally on PBS and served as the basis for his feature film Break of Dawn.
 He also directed Tijuana Jews, Border Brujo and Growing Up Weston.
 He produced the comedies A Day Without a Mexican and Love Always. and just completed To the Ends of the Earth: A Portrait of Jewish San Diego, as part of the Frontier Jews series focusing on communities along the Southwest border region.
-He’s currently working on the giant-screen project El Camino Real de las Californias and the on-going Frontier Jews series, with episodes on San Diego, El Paso, and Tucson.
-He has taught film history and production courses at UCSD and USC, and conducts production workshops nationwide.
+He’s currently working on A Long Journey: The Hidden Jews of the Southwest and The Journeys of Harry Crosby about the legendary historian and photographer of the Baja California Peninsula.
+Artenstein has taught film history and production courses at UCSD and USC, and conducts production workshops nationwide.

 Paula Amar Schwartz (Producer)